-In deciding whether to admit character evidence, Panels must draw a distinction between evidence which has a direct bearing on the findings it must make and evidence which is simply about the registrant's general character.
-The latter will only be relevant if the Panel needs to hear mitigation against sanction.
+In deciding whether to admit character evidence, Panels must draw a distinction between evidence which has a direct bearing on the findings it must make in respect of impairment and evidence which is exclusively relevant to personal mitigation and thus which simply about the registrant's general character.
+The latter will only be relevant if the Panel only needs to hear mitigation against if it goes on to consider sanction.